-Based on indications of continuing strength in industry conditions and on our emphasis on internal execution and margin improvement, and despite some weakness during the first quarter of 2007, we continue to believe that our 2007 profitability will improve as compared to our 2006 results, although there can be no assurance that we will achieve this outcome.
+Based on indications of continuing strength in industry conditions and on our emphasis on internal execution and margin improvement, we continue to believe that our 2007 profitability will improve as compared to our 2006 results, although there can be no assurance that we will achieve this outcome.
 Over the longer term, if industry conditions are stable to improving, we believe we will experience more periods of increased revenues.
 In addition, given the size and fragmentation of our industry, we believe it makes sense for us to consider acquisition possibilities.
 However, we plan to do so on a selective and opportunistic basis, and expect our growth in 2007 will largely be generated internally.